 Greta Fischer was born in 1910 in Budischau (present-day Budišov in the Czech Republic) to Leopold and Ida Fischer.
 She lived in London during World War II, but her parents stayed behind and eventually perished in Theresienstadt.
 In June 1945, Greta Fischer went to occupied Germany as a member of an UNRRA team to work at the International Displaced Persons' Children's Center established at Kloster-Indersdorf.
-During the summer of 1946, the DP children’s center was relocated to Prien am Chiemsee and Gstadt am Chiemsee where a cloister was converted to a home for Jewish refugee children from Eastern Europe.
+During the summer of 1946, the DP children’s center was relocated to Prien am Chiemsee and Gstadt am Chiemsee, where a cloister was converted to a home for Jewish refugee children from eastern Europe.
 Fischer became director of the International Children's Center Hotel Kronprinz Prien, and she escorted a group of children to Toronto, Canada in 1948.

 Ultimately, we do not know the precise use or purpose of this map.
 Might it have served as a working document to aid in her work at the DP children's center?
 Might it have been a way for Fischer to attempt to make sense of her family's plight?
 Might it simply have been a way to visualize a growing body of information being understood at the DP camp?
-While its precise role is unclear, this map nevertheless demonstrates the ways in which the DP administration—sometimes composed of survivors themselves—was attempting to understand a vast network of incarceration and destruction in the early days of the postwar period.
+While its precise role is unclear, this map nevertheless demonstrates the ways in which the DP administration—sometimes composed of survivors themselves—attempted to understand a vast network of incarceration and destruction in the early days of the postwar period.